DavidPeicho/algorep/README.md

 ```
 Be careful here, you are reading **all** your data back to your master.
 If you had 5Go allocated on several slaves, your master will read them back in the `read_back` variable, there is no smart memory mapping system for now.

+The data that you receive are always allocated using `new my_type[]`, consequently, you have to free them using `delete[]` even if you only asked for one element.
 ### Free
 ```cpp
 // var is of type Element<my_type>